-Since the village was rebuilt 600 years ago according to that fengshui man’s master plan, very few alterations have been made.
-And since the settlements are built in a deep mountain area that is hard to get access to, the villagers had been able to, until the 80s, live their lives in many ways as how their ancestors lived in the ancient times, little affected by the shifting climate in politics and culture.
+Since the village was rebuilt 600 years ago according to that Fengshui man’s master plan, very few alterations have been made.
+And since the settlements are built in a deep mountain area that is hard to get access to, the villagers had been able to, until the 80s live their lives in many ways as to how their ancestors lived in the ancient times, little affected by the shifting climate in politics and culture.

 “Guess the people of the Ming Dynasty saw the same thing as we do now when they stood here on a full moon night,” one architect pondered.

-“Chinese residential architecture seemingly go backwards in the recent centuries,” another noted.
+“Chinese residential architecture seemingly goes backwards in recent centuries,” another noted.